webda2l/symfony-docs/mailer.rst

 .. versionadded:: 7.4

-    The Microsoft Graph integration was introduced in Symfony 7.4.
+    The Microsoft Graph integration and support for Mailtrap's sandbox environment were introduced in Symfony 7.4.

 .. note::